aws-samples/aws-config-systems-manager-instance-policy/README.md

 ### Prerequisites
 To deploy the sample solution, you must first enable [AWS Config](https://aws.amazon.com/config/) and collect IAM resource types IAM:Role, IAM:User, and IAM:Group.
 If you choose to collect all resources, ensure *Include global resources* is enabled.

-Once AWS Config is enabled, use the [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template provided in this project.
+Once AWS Config is enabled, use the [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template provided in this project, found here: [SSMManagedPolicyBestPractice.yaml](SSMManagedPolicyBestPractice.yaml).
 The resulting CloudFormation stack will create the following resources:

 * AWS Config rule to scan/remediate IAM roles
 * AWS Config rule to scan IAM users and groups